timothyjamesbecker/eco_image/README.md

 # eco_image
-Tools for automatic manipulation of ecological image data sets
+tools for automatic manipulation of ecological image data sets

 ### (1) exif metadata retrieval using the pypy exifread
 ```python